Sergen Yalçın: Journeyman years and legacy in Turkish football (2001–2007)

-In the 2002–2003 season, after years of wandering, Sergen returned home to Beşiktaş.
-Sergen was signed on a permanent deal by Lucescu, who had also moved to Beşiktaş.
-Under the tutelage of Lucescu, some whispered that, perhaps, the talent had been tamed.
+In the 2002–03 season, after years of wandering, Sergen returned home to Beşiktaş.
+Sergen was signed on a permanent deal by Mircea Lucescu, who had also moved to Beşiktaş.
+Under the tutelage of Lucescu, whispers began that perhaps Sergen’s talent had finally been tamed.
 Sergen was finally maturing to fulfill some of his long-lost potential.
-Beşiktaş won the league, with Sergen the key instigator.
-The 2003–2004 season would see Beşiktaş' re-entry to the Champions League where Sergen was to feature in arguably the most memorable match of his career.
-Roman Abramovich became the owner of the English club, Chelsea FC, spending £112m on quality transfers.
-Chelsea's 'invincibles' were undefeated under the Abramovich-era ahead of the match with Beşiktaş, which was played at Stamford Bridge.
-With the odds stacked against them, Beşiktaş shocked the footballing world by winning 0–2, both goals courtesy of Sergen.
-Beşiktaş were eliminated in the group stage, but Sergen once again proved his class by scoring 2 goals and providing 3 assists in the six matches.
-He continued playing in Beşiktaş for another two years, becoming a fan-favourite of the club.
+Beşiktaş won the league title that season, with Sergen being the key instigator.

+The 2003–04 season marked Beşiktaş’ return to the UEFA Champions League, where Sergen featured in arguably the most memorable match of his career.
+Roman Abramovich, who had recently become the owner of Chelsea, spent £112m on quality transfers, assembling a team of "invincibles".
+Ahead of their match against Beşiktaş at Stamford Bridge, Chelsea was undefeated in the Abramovich era.
+However, Beşiktaş shocked the footballing world by winning 2–0, with both goals scored by Sergen.
+Although Beşiktaş was eliminated in the group stage, Sergen once again proved his class by scoring two goals and providing three assists in six matches.

+In the same season, Sergen produced another remarkable moment during a match against Çaykur Rizespor in the 2003–04 league.
+After winning the ball near the midfield, he initiated a brilliant solo run that ended with an assist to İlhan Mansız, who finished the move with a goal.
+This performance earned Sergen the “Goal of the Year” award.

-Before the 2006–2007 season, manager Jean Tigana did not see Sergen as part of his future plans and therefore, Beşiktaş terminated his contract with immediate effect.
-This enraged the fans, as Sergen was their greatest symbolic icon.
-Upon his departure, he stated that he would always be a Beşiktaş fan.
-He spent that season at lowly Etimesgut Şekerspor in the TFF Second League, before moving to Eskişehirspor of the TFF First League, retiring at the end of 2007–08 as his team achieved promotion to the top flight.
+Before the 2006–07 season, manager Jean Tigana did not see Sergen as part of his future plans, and as a result, Beşiktaş terminated his contract with immediate effect.
+This enraged the fans, as Sergen was regarded as a symbolic icon of the club.
+Upon his departure, Sergen stated that he would always remain a Beşiktaş fan.

+Sergen spent the 2006–07 season with Etimesgut Şekerspor in the TFF Second League.
+He later joined Eskişehirspor in the 2007–08 season, where he played a key role in helping the team secure promotion to the Süper Lig.
+At the end of the season, he retired from professional football.

-When Sergen was asked why he never moved to Europe, he simply replied, "If I was 20 again, I would leave Turkey within 3 days."
+When Sergen was asked why he never moved to Europe, he simply replied, “If I was 20 again, I would leave Turkey within three days.”

 International career

+Under-23s

 Sergen played on the Turkey national under-23 football team at the 1993 Mediterranean Games, which they won by defeating France U21s in the semifinal and Algeria U23s in the final.

+Senior team

-Sergen made his senior debut in a friendly game against F.Y.R.
-Macedonia in 1994.
+Sergen made his senior debut in a friendly game against Macedonia in 1994.
 He would represent his nation in Euro 1996 and 2000, but injury prevented him from featuring at the FIFA World Cup in 2002.
-Sergen scored a total of 5 goals in 37 matches for the Turkish national team.
+Sergen scored a total of 5 goals in 37 matches for the Turkey national team.